GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 outward towards the edges of each slit.
 You can happily answer 'NO' to this second question but the initial wavelength solutions should always be determined interactively in case one or more of the slits fails to produce the correct solution.
-In this tutorial, three MOS arcs are reduced and only slit 22 of ``S20190701S0081`` fails to produce the correct solution.
+In this tutorial, 103 slits from three MOS arcs are reduced and only slit 22 of ``S20190701S0081`` fails to produce the correct solution automatically.

 .. _mos-telluric: